ProgrammerDan/civcraft-vm/README.md

 ### Namelayer Setup (2.3.5-136)

-1. Grab the latest jar from Civcraft build server, or build locally
+1. Grab the latest jar from Civcraft build server, or build locally (links, can we also get Github releases for devotedbuilds?)

 2. Put the jar into `/minecraft/plugins`